kgolid/cellular-automata-post/readme.md

 ![Alternative display of cellular automata](https://i.ibb.co/GFZVfLD/hexa-progress.jpg)

-Taking it even further, one can start introducing symmetries, both rotational (middle row) or reflectional (bottom row).
+Taking it even further, one can start introducing symmetries, both rotational (middle row) and reflectional (bottom row).

 ![Further variants of cellular automata](https://i.ibb.co/jbzZVX0/hexa-variant.jpg)

-If you find the above visuals intriguing, feel free to check out [this interactive playground](https://generated.space/sketch/hatch-automata-full/#53:156:110), or even better, start from the code we've built here and try coming up with your very own cellular automata!
+If you find the above visuals interesting, feel free to check out [this interactive playground](https://generated.space/sketch/hatch-automata-full/#53:156:110), or even better, start from the code we've built here and try coming up with your very own cellular automata!

 Good luck!